-Insert the CD that is included with the DCS-5300G Internet Camera.
-The DCS-5300G installation menu will start up automatically from the CD.
-If the CD does not start up automatically (this function may be disabled in the Windows operating system), simply access the CD from Windows and click on the autorun.exe program to access the installation menu shown below:
+Insert the CD that is included with the DCS-2000 Internet Camera.
+The DCS-2000 installation menu will start up automatically from the CD.
+If the CD does not start up automatically (the Windows operating system can turn this function off, for example), go to Start > Run > Type D:\Autorun (if D:\ is your cdrom drive) to access the installation menu shown below: